ManHinnn0509/mp3player.py/README.md

 * `.lrc` file name has to be the same as the `.mp3` file and in the same directory as the `.mp3` file does
 * [~~The time might not be very accurate since `round()` is being used in parsing~~](https://github.com/ManHinnn0509/mp3player.py/issues/5)
 * [Examples here](./lrc_examples)

+### Play random song

+* Click to select and play a random song from song list

+## Theme

+Themes were added in [this update](https://github.com/ManHinnn0509/mp3player.py/commit/68421dc9deeaca5f6ec23034d9d48e847ea4136f), you can also create your own theme.
+Copy the `default.json` (It's basically a template) located in `themes` and rename it, edit the color values inside it and change the value of `THEME_JSON_FILE_NAME` in `.env` file.

+To apply the updated colors, simply restart the player will do the job.

 ## LRC Creator / Editor